WildernessLabs/Documentation/docs/Meadow/Release_Notes/v1/index.md

 ### Meadow.Tooling

-* CLI v2.0 has shipped!
+* [CLI v2.0](https://developer.wildernesslabs.co/Meadow/Meadow_Tools/Meadow_CLI/) has shipped!
 This is a massive rework of the command line tool used to communicate with Meadow devices and manage firmware.
-Note, with this new release, you will need to create a free Meadow account and sign in before downloading firmware updates.
+Note, with this new release, you will need to [create a free Wilderness Labs account](https://identity.wildernesslabs.co/signin/register) and sign in before downloading firmware updates.

 ## v1.8.0